PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Eeh, yeah, no doubt.
 So an Eelpout is, well, imagine an ugly fish."

-The man in black did not change his expression.
+The man in black's expression did not change.

 "Seriously, envision it in your head."